Skip to main content

 • flask: If your application is using Flask, the flask object.
 If this is passed in, DBOS adds to all routes a middleware that enables tracing through Flask HTTP endpoints.

 • config: A configuration object.
-By default, DBOS reads configuration from dbos-config.yaml, but if this object is passed in its contents are used instead.
+By default, DBOS reads configuration from dbos-config.yaml, but if this object is passed its contents are used instead.
 We recommend using this for testing only.

 launch